 Although seasonal events such as Christmas only come round once a year, SEO campaigns need to be in full swing a long time before.
 In fact, when it comes to seasonal landing pages, they are something you need to work on all year round in order to see the benefits.

-Here we take a look at some of the main factors you should take into account when doing a seasonal or event focused SEO campaign:
+Here we take a look at some of the main factors you should take into account when preparing Seasonal SEO Campaigns for a seasonal or event focused SEO campaign:

 When promoting seasonal events through an SEO campaign on websites, many are under the impression that the page should only be visible when they are physically promoting it.
 For e.g., an online retailer selling Christmas gifts will often only want a Christmas gifts page on their site weeks before customers are most likely to be searching for it.
 This approach however, will not get you results.